FBTC Dividend: Yield, Schedule, and What to Expect

 Short answer

 FBTC's approximate 0% yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks Spot bitcoin price (Fidelity Wise Origin Bitcoin Index / CME CF Bitcoin Reference Rate) and passes through the dividends of its holdings, typically quarterly, minus a 0.25% expense ratio.
+It tracks Spot bitcoin price (Fidelity Wise Origin Bitcoin Index / CME CF Bitcoin Reference Rate) and passes through the income its holdings generate, usually quarterly, net of the 0.25% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; FBTC is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Fidelity.

 How does the FBTC dividend work?

-FBTC holds the companies in Spot bitcoin price (Fidelity Wise Origin Bitcoin Index / CME CF Bitcoin Reference Rate), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.25% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+FBTC holds what is in Spot bitcoin price (Fidelity Wise Origin Bitcoin Index / CME CF Bitcoin Reference Rate), collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.25% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 FBTC is the Fidelity Wise Origin Bitcoin Fund, a spot bitcoin ETF that holds actual bitcoin and tracks its price at a 0.25% expense ratio.
 It is one of the largest US bitcoin funds.
 Its key distinguishing feature is that Fidelity self-custodies the bitcoin through its own Fidelity Digital Assets unit, rather than using Coinbase like most peers including IBIT.